 The Ramsey Center is central to the university’s regional studies emphasis, and it offers a venue in which the surrounding community and faculty and students come together for a variety of regional programs.
 At the Ramsey Center, Southern Appalachia’s rich history and culture come alive through events, festivals, and exhibitions, as well as the ongoing work of dedicated scholars, teachers, students, and community members.

 Please contact Ramsey Center personnel if you wish to visit so that we can take the necessary time to make your visit as productive as possible.
-The hours below are in effect while school is in session.
-Ramsey Center Hours: Monday-Friday, 9 a.m. to 12 noon and by appointment.
-Southern Appalachian Archives Hours: Monday-Friday, 10 a.m. to 4 p.m. (closed 12:00-12:30 p.m. daily) and by appointment.
+The Ramsey Center and the Southern Appalachian Archives are open Monday to Friday from 1 to 5 p.m. and by appointment.
 Please contact Patrick Cash before your visit to conduct archival research so that we can best serve you.

 147 Bailey Street

 Mars Hill, NC 28754